Kottayam Chellappan

 Kottayam Chellappan (10 November 1923 – 26 December 1971) was an Indian actor in Malayalam movies.
 He was also a renowned stage actor and film actor who was very active in Malayalam films during the 1960s and '70s.
 He died on 26 December 1971.

 Personal life

-He is born as the third son among six children to Poovelil Sanku and Kunji Pennu on 10 November 1923 at Karapuzha, Kottayam.
-His brothers are the late Raghavan, Karunakaran, Sukumaran and his sisters are the late Sumathikutty and Padmavathi.
+He was born as the third son among six children to Poovelil Sanku and Kunji Pennu on 10 November 1923 at Karapuzha, Kottayam.
+His brothers were the late Raghavan, Karunakaran, Sukumaran and his sisters were the late Sumathikutty and Padmavathi.
 He studied at MD High school, Kottayam.
-He studied till Intermediate.
+He studied till Intermediate level.
 He started his career as a stage artist and acted in dramas and stage shows across Kerala.
-He also tried producing films, thereafter he settled as a film actor.
+He also tried producing films, thereafter he settling as a film actor.
 Thikkurissy Sukumaran Nair advised him to use his name titled with Kottayam.
-He died on 26 December 1971 due heart attack.
+He died on 26 December 1971 due to a heart attack.
 He was 48.
-He is survived by wife Nalini, four sons and three daughters.
+He is survived by his wife Nalini, four sons and three daughters.
 They are: Sri Jyothi, Late Shyam (Thampan), Kishore, Sreekala, Sheela (Moli), Maya and Charlie.